Startup Grind Lagos’ February Meetup with Nimi Akinkugbe & Muyiwa Oludayo

 On the issue of should an Entrepreneur pay themselves salaries?

-- I believe the theoretical answer is yes but in reality no as the demands of the business requires a lot of personal sacrifice.
+- I believe the theoretical answer is yes but in reality no. To be candid, the demands of the business requires a lot of personal sacrifice.

-- I believe we should always factor in the salary because when the business grows it will be easier to differentiate between the business capital and the earnings of the entrepreneurs.
+- I believe we should always factor in the salary.
+In the event that the business grows, it will be easier to differentiate between the business capital and the earnings of the entrepreneurs.

 - It might not be feasible at the beginning but it is good to always factor in the salary of the entrepreneur.